Tonga: Living, Dying, and Dieting in the Friendly Islands

 By Jono David

 A palace guard came curiously over to me, armed with more questions about my visit to Tonga than bullets for his rifle.
 I fired back some pleasantries and then, to my delight, he announced that the king would be taking a stroll in the garden at four o’clock.

-I filled the thirty-minute wait with appreciation for the one hundred thirty year old timber Victorian prefab house from New Zealand.
+I filled the thirty-minute wait with an appreciation for the one hundred thirty-year-old timber Victorian prefab house from New Zealand.
 Then, like clockwork, King Taufa’ahau Tupou IV appeared in his royal regalia: a white t-shirt, blue shorts, and running shoes.
 Click, click, click.
 I was a paparazzo, shooting the King of Tonga.

 My distant glimpse of the royal walk (more of a shuffle, really) was on my first day in The Kingdom of Tonga (Tonga means "south") and was to be only the first of many wonderful and odd moments.
 The kingdom’s diverse 171 islands are situated a degree or two to the west of the international dateline and just north of the Tropic of Capricorn.

 The unique location makes it one of the first countries in the world to greet each new day, not to mention that Tonga was one of the first nations to embrace the new millennium (which was the first time many people had ever heard of this island nation).

 From the air, the island world is a string of emerald nuggets placed upon a turquoise table.
 From ground level, it is a land of smiling villagers exhibiting their pearly whites.
 Even famed captain James Cook noted the inhabitants’ affable disposition in his 1773 sojourn here, bestowing the name "Friendly Islands" upon them.
 The moniker, however patronizing, has stuck till this day.